- Hue-Sun Ahn, Ph.D. – Licensed Psychologist, Assistant Director

 Dr. Meinke has previous experience with college mental health working for Gallaudet University in Washington, DC during her residency.
 Dr. Meinke received her medical degree from Rutgers-New Jersey Medical School (formerly UMDNJ).

 Jonathan Murakami is a NJ licensed psychologist who obtained his Psy.D. from the Graduate School of Applied and Professional Psychology at Rutgers University.
-Jonathan joined the staff at TCNJ in 2017 as an interim staff psychologist.
+Jonathan joined the staff at MHS in 2017 and is now the Coordinator of Training.
 He has worked in higher education providing mental health services to college students for the past several years, most recently at Drew University.
 Jonathan brings to the center expertise in working with a variety of mental health concerns common to young adults including adjustment and transitional issues, depression, anxiety, relationship concerns, family struggles, LGBTQ concerns and other social justice issues.

 Dr. Murakami currently serves as the Vice President of the New Jersey College Counseling Association.